espressomd/espresso/doc/sphinx/dg.rst

 -  To be able to access the development version of |es|, you will need the distributed versioning control system git_.

--  To build the sphinx documentation, you will need the Python packages listed in ``requirements.txt`` in the top-level source directory.
+-  To build the sphinx documentation, you will need the Python packages listed in :file:`requirements.txt` in the top-level source directory.
 To install them, issue:

    .. code-block:: bash